DericMei/Automotive-Sales-Project/README.md

 An interactive dashboard project analyzing automobile sales statistics in the United States built using dash and deployed with heroku.

 ## Project Summary
 This is the final project I did by taking the Coursera course 'Data Visualization with Python'.
-It involves building an interactive dashboard with dash and plotly within python and finally web application deployement with Heroku.
-It involves analysing automobile sales during all the recession periods during the recent few decades.
+It involves building an interactive dashboard with dash and plotly within python and finally web application deployment with Heroku.
+It involves analyzing automobile sales during all the recession periods during the recent few decades.
 The interactive dashboard also provides the function to dive into different years of auto sales data.

 ## Key Take-aways
-- Automobile sales drastically decreases during all the recession preiods.
+- Automobile sales drastically decreases during all the recession periods.
 - Sports and Executive cars sales a lot less than other more affordable cars such as small family cars.
 - There isn't a clear seasonal trend in car sales.
 - Overall, medium family car is the most popular type.